 A company spokesman indicated to us that the change in ownership will have no effect on warranty claims.
 Mico Designs, LLC will continue to honor claims on faucets sold by Mico Designs, Ltd.

-On the plus side, Mico does sell some striking faucets in collections that include showers, tub fillers and accessories for a coordinated look.
-It offers a variety of finishes, including
+On the plus side, Mico does sell a few striking faucets in collections that include showers, tub fillers and accessories for a coordinated look.
+Unfortunately, however, there are very few of these.

-Mico's warranty is less than it appears to be.
-Too many people have read the bold print "Lifetime Guarantee of Quality" but failed to read the fine print.
+Mico's warranty is much less than it appears to be.
+Too many people have read the bold print "Lifetime Guarantee of Quality" but failed to delve into the fine print.
 If they had, they would find that Mico does not actually guarantee much of anything.
 The warranty on finishes is just two years.
 Cartridges are not guaranteed at all.
 "Mechanical defects" are covered, but the length of coverage is not specified — it may be for a lifetime, or it may not be.
 Our lawyers also think the warranty so poorly drafted and ambiguous that a court would probably decide that it specified a lifetime warranty on every part of the faucet for as long as the original consumer purchaser is alive and continues to own the faucet.

 We judge the warranty to be grossly substandard for the North American market where the standard warranty covers the entire faucet and finishes for the "lifetime" of the original buyer, defined "for as long as the buyer owns the faucet".